JohnCGriffin/BF-computed-goto/README.md

 # BF Demo of Computed GOTO

-This is a reasonably fast BF interpreter to demonstrate the utility of using computed goto in C++.
+This is a reasonably fast BF interpreter to demonstrate the utility of using goto to jump to computed labels in C++.
+From here, well use the term "computed goto".
 The premise is that a computed *goto can be more efficient and nearly as legible as a switch statement* in an appropriate context.